Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 <h5>Q: If I change the link between Producers and Executors, or Producers and Optimizers, will it affect the current path?</h5>

-A: No. The path is calculated and optimized based on the current links between Producers and Executors, and Producers and Optimizers.
-Changing the links will only affect future paths.
+A: No. Each `goto` snapshots the current movement and optimizer maps when it starts.
+Changing the links while that `goto` is running will only affect future paths.

 <h2>Custom Movement Providers: A Summary</h2>